pik-copan/pycopancore/docs/tutorials/model_end_users.rst

 Model end users
 ===============

-A model end user is a person who runs a composed model, but changes neither model components nor the composition of model components.
+A *model end user* runs a composed model, but changes neither model components nor the composition of model components.
 The model end user only creates and works with the run file of the model.

 If you want to know how to create your own model, read the :doc:`model composers <./model_composers>` tutorial.
 If you want to know how to create new model components, read the :doc:`model component developers <./model_component_developers>` tutorial.

-Starting point for a model end user is the runfile template (reference) and the :doc:`API documentation <../_api/pycopancore.models>` of the model at hand.
+Starting point for a *model end user* is the runfile template (reference) and the :doc:`API documentation <../_api/pycopancore.models>` of the model at hand.
-Using the documentation the model end user sets parameters, instantiates the necessary entities and taxa passing the appropriate arguments and iterates the model using the runner.
+Using the documentation the *model end user* sets parameters, instantiates the necessary entities and taxa passing the appropriate arguments and iterates the model using the runner.
 The output trajectory of the runner is ready for data analysis and plotting.